An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Introduction

-Besides, most existing face alignment and head pose estimation algorithms require a face detector before the process.
-As a result, they cannot be run as fast as the speed in theory.
-Face tracking makes face detection unnecessary in each frame of video-based processing, by which face alignment and head pose estimation can be more practical.
+Moreover, most existing face alignment and head pose estimation algorithms require a face detector before the process.
+Therefore, they cannot run as fast as the speed in theory.
+In the video-based processing, face tracking makes face detection unnecessary in each frame, by which face alignment and head pose estimation can be accelerated further.

-As mentioned in PANet\cite{PAN}, features in shallow layers are high respond to edges and thus helpful for segmentation.
-Based on this explanation, the low-level features also contain the structural information of face, as shown in Fig. 1.
-In the ATPN, a shortcut is given to the features in shallow layers so that CNN can utilize the structural information for facial landmark localization without the hourglass module to achieve higher accuracy with fewer layers.
-Then, a cheap heatmap is generated directly based on face alignment result without upsampling and it is fused with the features in CNN to assist the head pose estimation and face tracking.
-By taking advantages of the heatmap, on the one hand, the ATPN can utilize both appearance information contained in the features and geometric information contained in the facial landmarks to estimate head pose.
-On the other hand, the ATPN can acquire attention clues and the features extracted are high correspond to pose angle, which enhances the robustness in the unconstrained scenarios.
-In addition, face tracking makes the ATPN more practical because face detection is unnecessary in each frame of video-based processing.
+In this paper, we find out that the shallow-layer features are highly correspond to facial boundaries and they contain the facial structural information(Fig.1 $2th$ column).
+We give a shortcut to the features in shallow layers so that a light model can also explicitly employ the structural information for accurate face alignment.
+Then, a cheap heatmap (Fig.1 $3rd$ column) is generated directly based on face alignment result and fused with the intermediate features.
+Based on the procedure, the ATPN can utilize both the appearance information of input image and the geometric information of the facial landmarks to achieve accurate and robust head pose estimation.
+It also provides the attention clues for face tracking task.
+Moreover, the face tracking task can save the face detection procedure to further accelerated face alignment and head pose estimation in video-based processing.

-In a nutshell, our main contributions include: \begin{itemize} \item Proposing a novel architecture which can utilize the structural information contained in low-level features for the face alignment and it achieves higher accuracy with less parameters. \item Fusing a heatmap which is generated directly based on face alignment result with features and it makes head pose estimation take advantages of both appearance features and geometric features to achieve higher accuracy. \item Proposing a practical multitask framework for face alignment, head pose estimation and face tracking with high speed and accuracy in video-based processing. \item Conducting extensive experiments on various datasets and ablation studies on the proposed module. \end{itemize}
+In a nutshell, our main contributions include: \begin{itemize} \item Proposing a light architecture that employs the structural information in low-level features for the face alignment.
+Compared to other light models, it achieves the best performance with the least parameters and lowest computational complexity. \item Providing the geometric information for head pose estimation and attention clues for face tracking by a heatmap generated from the face alignment results. \item Proposing a practical multitask framework for face alignment, head pose estimation and face tracking for video-based processing. \item Conducting extensive experiments and ablation studies on various datasets to prove the effectiveness of ATPN. \end{itemize}